Do you struggle to get a good night’s sleep because of your sleep apnea, or because you wear a CPAP mask? You’re in the right place!

-There are several tools you can use to get a better night’s sleep that can also reduce the number of apneas you have throughout the night.
-One such tool is the sleep apnea pillow.
+A number of products will help you get a better night’s sleep AND reduce the number of apneas you have throughout the night.
+One such product is the sleep apnea pillow.

 In this article we’ll discuss: